Dupixent CTCLNEW MDL

 AI Litigation Note

-EPA regulatory on Feb 25 for 1,4-Dioxane.
+EPA News Release regulatory on Apr 23 for 1,4-Dioxane.
 Regulatory developments can change intake posture and motion practice quickly.

 No recent court filing signals.
 Monitoring is active — this section updates automatically.